-So, as someone who made mealtimes an absolute nightmare for my poor mother in the 1980s and avoided green vegetables at all costs, I was fascinated by The New Yorker’s piece called “Can Babies Learn to Love Vegetables?” by Burkhard Bilger.
+So, as someone who made mealtimes an absolute nightmare for my poor mother in the 1980s and avoided green vegetables at all costs, I was fascinated by The New Yorker’s piece,“Can Babies Learn to Love Vegetables?” by Burkhard Bilger.
 Unfortunately, the piece takes a long walk around the question of whether babies should learn to love vegetables.

 The Flawed Search for the Perfect Baby Food

 The piece begins with a baby food taste test in a decommissioned U.S. Army base, seeing how babies react to “four cups filled with raw kale leaves whipped into a smooth purée, or slurry, as food researchers call it.”
-(As an adult who actually enjoys kale?
-Yuck.)
 The experiment we’re placed in the middle of is called, tellingly, The Good Tastes Study.
 From there, we learn the premise of the article: We are doing baby food all wrong.
 “On any given day, a quarter of American toddlers eat no vegetables,” Bilger writes.
 “Why don’t babies know what’s good for them?
 And why don’t we?”

 “Babies can get fat when fed solid food too soon,” Bilger reminds us at one point.
 As though a fat baby is clearly and obviously a terrible thing.
 (This assumption, unfortunately, goes unchallenged.)

 Is getting kids to eat kale really the goal here?
 Feeding our children is something that sounds so simple, but is so complex.
 This piece misses the mark in so many ways.